Skip to content

 Food: markets, bakeries and restaurants

 Eating in Croatia spans a huge range, so this is where budgets diverge fastest.
 At the cheap end, a bakery burek or sandwich is a couple of euros, and a daily lunch menu (marenda / gablec) at a simple konoba is often the best-value hot meal of the day.
-A sit-down dinner with a drink at a mid-range restaurant typically lands around €20–35 a head; a seafront terrace in a tourist hotspot can be much more.
+A sit-down dinner with a drink at a mid-range restaurant typically lands around €20-35 a head; a seafront terrace in a tourist hotspot can cost a lot more, and it’s not always worth the markup for the same plate of fish.

 A laid restaurant table with wine glasses on a seaside terrace overlooking the Adriatic